What is sexual violence?

 • If there is a power imbalance between you – for example they are a teacher, lecturer manager or carer.

-If you have been raped or been through any kind of sexual violence, no matter how long ago, where you were, what you were doing, wearing, or saying, whether you were drunk or had taken drugs, it was not your fault and you did not deserve this.
+If you have experienced sexual violence, no matter how long ago, where you were, what you were doing, wearing, or saying, whether you were drunk or had taken drugs, it was not your fault, and you did not deserve this.
 You do however deserve support.